xplosionmind/old.tommi.space/_notes/public/Monotasking.md

 ---
 date: 2020-12-24
 updated: 2020-12-24
-tags: zen, wip
+tags: zen
+toc: false
 ---
-Do one thing at a time
+Do one thing at a time!